Backup API Usage

 At the same time, GRAX estimates potential record throughput of 200 million per day.
 This all means that for an org with 1 billion records and 500 thousand files, GRAX would roughly consume 3.1 million REST API calls in just over 5 days (up to 600,000 each day).

 After GRAX has processed the history of your org, only changes and new records are captured for backup.
 This means the overall load on the system drops, and REST API usage follows.
 To estimate usage, we use a very similar function to the above, with modifications to the variables:

 X = daily record creates and edits in millions Y = daily file creates and edits in millions API Calls Per Day = (X + Y) * 3000 + 1000000 * Y

 The figures and functions expressed above are estimates.
-There are many factors that may affect how many calls Auto Backup will utilize for a given set of data or in a given period of time.
+There are many factors that may affect how many calls Auto Backup uses for a given set of data or in a given period of time.
 While the largest is of course the number of records, the content of each record can play a part as well.

 For instance, an object definition that contains a large number of fields - especially long text fields - can significantly decrease the number of such records that can fit in each REST response.
-Those fields containing large amounts of data will increase the number of utilized calls to back them up.
+Those fields containing large amounts of data increase the number of utilized calls to back them up.

 Updated about 2 months ago